 What good is there in this world that is so steeped in evil?
 On this side of eternity, the bad things keep happening.
 Evil will continue to happen until the end of time.
 God has not left us without hope.
 God in his love sent his one and only son, Jesus, into this world to live as our brother and to suffer the sorrows of this life, including a horrible death in our place.
 In exchange he guarantees us a place where we might enjoy goodness and mercy forever.
 There will be no more sorrow, or crying or pain.
 As believers in Jesus, the bad things of this life will pass away and we will be able to experience paradise in heaven.

 Have a Question or Need Some Advice?We are here to help!
-Submit the form below and someone from the TELL team will reach out as soon as possible.
+Click the button below to contact us on our Facebook page.

 Pastor Daniel Laitinen (“Pastor Dan”) is a Christian pastor and Bible teacher.
 He lives in Austin, Texas, United States, with his wife and four children.
 He studied biblical languages, history, world religion and more at Martin Luther College, graduating in 2008 with a Bachelor of the Arts.
 He continued biblical studies at Wisconsin Lutheran Seminary, graduating in 2012 with a Master in Divinity.
 He served as pastor at Holy Word Lutheran Church, Austin, Texas from 2012-2019.